mathelai/github.io/README.md

 This repository is now being updated and is work in progress.

-> Built with ❤️ using Claude Code (Sonnet 4.5) and iteratively reviewed by GPT-5 Pro.
+> Built with ❤️ using Claude Code (Sonnet 4.5) and iteratively reviewed by GPT-5 Pro with human oversight.